astutespruce/sarp-connectivity/analysis/prep/barriers/README.md

 Road-related barriers are processed using `analysis/prep/barriers/prep_road_barriers.py`.

-Modeled USGS and USFS road / stream crossings are first prepared as described in [analysis/prep/barriers/special/README.md](./special/README.md).
+Modeled USGS, USFS, and 3rd party road / stream crossings are first prepared as described in [analysis/prep/barriers/special/README.md](./special/README.md).
 They are deduplicated and snapped to the network.
 They are then used as snapping targets for surveyed road-related barriers.

 Any modeled crossings not already assigned to a crossing type that occur on stream orders of at least 7 are marked as assumed bridges instead of assumed culverts.
 This affects how they are snapped below.